-Other than the following, there have been no material changes in our risk factors from those disclosed in Part 1, Item 1A, in the Company s Annual Report on Form 10-K for the year ended March 31, 2006.
+The following material changes to the risk factors from those disclosed in Part 1, Item 1A, in the Company s Annual Report on Form 10-K for the year ended March 31, 2006 appear below.

 In October 2006, the Company received a letter from Ford Global Technologies, LLC (Ford) notifying the Company that it held rights to 169 patents on 23 models of Ford vehicles and that it had 133 pending patent applications on an additional 20 models.
 Based upon a preliminary assessment, management believes that of the issued patents identified in Ford s letter, 30 design patents directed to four basic vehicle models, may relate to parts currently offered by the Company.
+Certain of the affirmative defenses asserted in the ITC proceeding, and that currently are subject to the Company s petition for Commission review, would apply to the design patents identified in Ford s letter, if asserted against the Company.
 The Company estimates that during fiscal 2007, sales of these parts are expected to account for less than 1.0% of total sales.
 Because the Company is not currently able to ascertain which of its parts may relate to the pending patent applications, whether or not patents will be issued and if issued, whether they will be valid or enforceable, it is not possible to project any future impact on Company sales.
 Of the Company s products that may relate to the issued patents, 18 are certified by the Certified Automotive Parts Association (CAPA).
 CAPA recently informed certain aftermarket parts manufacturers that it is CAPA s policy not to certify a part that is protected by a car company s patent and requested the removal of certain parts from the CAPA certification program that are the subject of the International Trade Commission proceedings identified above.